Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

 Moreover, almost perfectness of the pairing induced by (\ref{diagram:intro-trace}) is equivalent to almost perfectness (in the derived sense) of the pairing

-So now the problem of showing Poincar\'e Duality is reduced to two rather separate problems: constructing a trace map for $\O_X^+/p$-coefficients, and showing that this trace induces an almost perfect pairing.
+Before we move further, we want to emphasize that almost duality for $\bf{R}\Gamma(X, \O_X^{+, a}/p)$ boils down to two essentially independent problems of constructing a trace morphism and showing that the induced pairing is almost perfect.

-\item(Section~\ref{section:poor-coherent-duality}) As a preliminary work to construct $\rm{Tr}_X$, we need to develop part of the theory of dualizing sheaves and complexes on admissible formal $\O_C$-schemes.
-We prove only the bare minimum of the results we need for our purposes, and do not develop a general theory.
-We now only mention one result that is crucial for our construction of $\rm{Tr}_X$.
-In particular, for any separated admissible formal $\O_C$-scheme $\X$, we define its dualizing complex $\omega^\bullet_\X$ and dualizing module $\omega_\X$ (see Definition~\ref{defn:dualizing-complex} and Definition~\ref{defn:dualizing-sheaf} for the precise definitions)
+\item(Section~\ref{section:poor-coherent-duality}, digression) As a preliminary work to construct $\rm{Tr}_X$, we have to develop part of the theory of dualizing sheaves and complexes on admissible formal $\O_C$-schemes.
+We do not develop a general theory in this paper, and only prove some results that we need.
+Here, we mention some results and constructions that will play an important role in the construction of $\rm{Tr}_X$.

-Let $\X$ a separated, admissible formal $\O_C$-model of $X$ with reduced special fiber $\ov{\X}$.
-Then the natural morphism $\omega_\X \to j_{\mathfrak \X^\sm, *}(\omega_\X|_\X^\sm) \cap {\omega_\X}_C$ is an isomorphism (see Theorem~\ref{thm:dualizing-reflexive-formal-schemes} for the precise formulation of this result).
-If $X$ is a sufficiently nice scheme over a discretely valued ring $\O_K$, the above property of the dualizing sheaf is well-known, and roughly follows from the fact that $\omega_X$ can be recovered from the codimension-$1$ points.